 For more matching gift advice, check out these additional resources:

-- Ultimate Guide to Major Gifts: Like we mentioned earlier, encouraging major donors to submit matching gifts can add even more money to your annual fund.
+- Ultimate Guide to Major Gifts: Encouraging major donors to submit matching gifts can add even more money to your annual fund.
 Learn the ins and outs of major donors with this helpful guide.

 Are you just jumping on the matching gift bandwagon?
 Worried about having to build a program from the ground up with all new donations?